prometheus-operator/prometheus-operator/Documentation/user-guides/cluster-monitoring.md

 ## Preparing Kubernetes Components

 The manifests used here use the [Prometheus Operator](https://github.com/coreos/prometheus-operator), which manages Prometheus servers and their configuration in a cluster.
 Prometheus discovers targets through `Endpoints` objects, which means all targets that are running as `Pod`s in the Kubernetes cluster are easily monitored.
 Many Kubernetes components can be [self-hosted](https://coreos.com/blog/self-hosted-kubernetes.html) today.
 The kubelet, however, is not.
 Therefore the Prometheus Operator implements a functionality to synchronize the kubelets into an `Endpoints` object.
-To make use of that functionality the `--kubelet-object` argument must be passed to the Prometheus Operator when running it.
+To make use of that functionality the `--kubelet-service` argument must be passed to the Prometheus Operator when running it.

 [embedmd]:# (../../contrib/kube-prometheus/manifests/prometheus-operator/prometheus-operator.yaml)
 ```yaml